abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 msg3 <- "Yes, but not just that." msg4 <- "Yes, but not just that." msg5 <- "Yes!
 Git et al. are quite versatile!
 [Note: the incorrect spelling following al. is enforced by DataCamp]" msg6 <- "Come on!
-We wouldn't make you learn git if it couldn't do any of that!" test_mc(5, feedback_msgs = c(msg1, msg2, msg3, msg4, msg5, msg6))
+We wouldn't make you learn Git if it couldn't do any of the listed tasks!" test_mc(5, feedback_msgs = c(msg1, msg2, msg3, msg4, msg5, msg6))
 ```